 2. You really have trouble waiting your turn

-I can’t tell you the number of game nights I’ve ruined because I can’t handle waiting while someone decides which word to play in Scrabble.
+I can’t tell you how many game nights I’ve ruined because I couldn't handle waiting for someone to take their turn in Scrabble.
 Just let me do it!

 This also applies to adults and teens who grow impatient while driving and have a tendency towards road rage.